ryanchangggg/stock-trading-simulator/README.md

 # Stock Trading Simulator

-A desktop stock trading simulator built for a university Object-Oriented Programming final project.
+A desktop stock trading simulator built for an Object-Oriented Programming project.
 Practice equity trading with virtual currency in a risk-free simulation environment.

 ## Features